Small Christmas Cake

 Dried cranberries

-If you don't want to add cranberries just increase the number of raisins/currants by 30 grams.
+If you don't want to add cranberries just increase the amount of raisins/currants by 30 grams.

 Walnuts and almonds